ertugrul013/prisonBreak/README.md

 ****

 ### Random based noise
-This type of "noise" is used by me for making the terrain in it whole al little bit more bumpy and on even.
-I found while making the script in class that it could use a bit more randomnis to the terrain.Random based noise is very useful if you want to add a more detail to for example above a certain height line.
+This type of "noise" is used by me for making the terrain in it whole all little bit more bumpy and on even.
+I found while making the script in class that it could use a bit more randomness to the terrain.Random based noise is very useful if you want to add a more detail to for example above a certain height line.

 > Random.Valua returns a random number with the max limit being int.Max